 First, serving the Laboratory as Chief Operating Officer and Deputy Lab Director for Operations has been a privilege.
-I remain impressed by the commitment of everyone, regardless of their role here, to our scientific mission.
+I remain impressed by everyone’s commitment to our scientific mission, regardless of their role here.
 This is truly the essence of what makes our Lab exceptional.
 We collaborate as one Lab to help humankind.

-My top priority is reflected in the nature of operations, which is to resolve challenges and solve problems.
-We do so daily with our highly qualified and experienced leaders and staff, who are committed to carrying out our science mission safely.
+My top priority is reflected in the nature of operations: to resolve challenges and solve problems.
+We do so daily with our highly qualified and experienced leaders and staff committed to carrying out our science mission safely.

 Over the past five years, my top priorities have been to hire a new leadership team to improve operations efficiency and effectiveness, modernize and maintain our facilities, and lead Operations through several unique investment opportunities to improve the condition of our facilities and utilities.

-My answer would only be complete with recognizing a top challenge for my leadership team and, frankly, for the entire laboratory, which has been to continue to successfully operate the Lab during a period of operational emergencies and events.
+My answer is complete with recognizing a top challenge for my leadership team and, frankly, for the entire laboratory, which has been to continue operating the Lab successfully during emergencies and events.
 The most notable of these began in October 2019 when we safely responded to the public safety power shutdowns by PG&E. Then we safely restored power to the Lab and resumed our research mission.